openoakland/OakCrime-Decommissioned/README.md

 * importing data from Oakland Police Department (OPD), an early data set from Urban Strategies Council, and Alameda County

-* crimeCat: software defining and building an ontology of crime types useful with OPD data and perhaps beyon
+* crimeCat: software defining and building an ontology of crime types useful with OPD data and perhaps beyond!

 * showCrime, a django site for visualization of historical crime data